Jsirito/DELUXO-ECommerce-V2/README.md

 To start the app:

-1-Run in root folder: npm start
+1-Run in root folder: npm install and npm start

-2-Run in api folder: npm start
+2-Run in api folder: npm install and npm start

 # TODO
 - [x] LogIn